neoplasmes/schema_inference/ARCHITECTURE.md

 ### A note on errors

 - We always keep errors close to their entities/processes/use_cases/etc with the corresponding namin, e.g. something_smth_error.py.
+- Every use case has its own folder under `app/use_cases`.
+Its implementation and use-case-specific error files live together in that folder.

+### Process folders

+- Every process has its own folder directly under `core/processes`: `<process_name>/<process_name>_proc.py`, with an `__init__.py`.
+This applies to all processes, even those implemented in one file.
+- Do not mix standalone process files with process folders or group several processes in a category folder such as `merging` or `document_grammar`.
+- Helpers used by only one process stay inside that process's folder; they can have separate files only when that makes the implementation easier to read. (the same has been said in i do not remember where)
+- Core processes only accept and return data.
+External capability contracts should belong to `app/ports`.

+### Package imports

+- Import project symbols from packages (folders), not implementation files.
+For example, use `from app.use_cases.infer_schema import InferSchema` and not `app.use_cases.infer_schema.infer_schema_case import ...`.
+- Every package with public functionality exposes its names through explicit re-exports and `__all__` in `__init__.py`.
+Only `__init__.py` imports implementation files directly.
+Thus, `__init__.py` is a kind of public interface for each folder, it plays a role similar to `index.js` files.
+- Export at the owning package boundary: a use case, process, tool group, entity collection or API package.
+- Only imports and `__all__` should be kept in `__init__.py`.

 ### Dependency direction:
 ```